 When sending plant samples to a laboratory for problem diagnosis, also send a note describing the problem and the conditions under which the plants were growing (the soil type and moisture situation, position on the landscape, cropping history, and fertilizers and chemicals applied for this crop).

 The success of plant analysis as a diagnostic technique depends on the interpretation of the test results.
-The procedure used by many plant analysts is to compare the B concentration in the plant tissue with the sufficiency range found in normal plants.
+The procedure used by many plant analysts is to compare the boron concentration in the plant tissue with the sufficiency range found in normal plants.

-Even though it may be too late to make soil applications after B deficiencies are diagnosed through plant analysis, it is important to recognize that a problem exists so that corrective fertilizer applications can be made for the next crop.
+Even though it may be too late to make soil applications after boron deficiencies are diagnosed through plant analysis, it is important to recognize that a problem exists so that corrective fertilizer applications can be made for the next crop.

 Download Agronomy Notes